 Time to Say Goodbye to Traditional Talent Acquisition?

 The skills gap isn’t going away any time soon.
-PwC’s 22nd annual CEO Survey, published at the World Economic Forum in Davos last month, revealed that, once again, the availability of skills remains the top business concern for UK CEOs (at 79%), with the majority of business leaders expected to increase headcount in 2019 to address the perceived gap in key skills.
+PwC’s 22nd annual CEO Survey, published at the World Economic Forum in Davos last month, revealed that, once again, the availability of skills remains the top business concern for UK CEOs (at 79%), with the majority of business leaders expected to increase headcount to address the perceived gap in key skills.
 Whilst 73% of CEOs believe that AI will significantly impact the way they do business in the immediate future, only a staggering 2% have introduced wide-scale AI initiatives, or feel as though they have adequately bridged the gaps in their digital capabilities.